 Tile is heavy and requires special tools to cut and place in tight spaces.
 And grout is just plain messy.

 So, if you want to install flooring on your own, you may not want to choose tile.

 Let’s say you’ve weighed out the pros and cons and decided that tile flooring is the best choice for your home.
 How do you keep it clean?

 As mentioned earlier, it is pretty easy to maintain tile floors.
 You just need a few supplies: dust mop and pan (or a vacuum that has a “hard floor” mode), a wet mop, and a floor detergent.

 The best way to sweep up the dirt and debris from your floors is to use a dry dust mop.
-How often you sweep them will depend on who lives in your home and how much traffic they get.
+How often you sweep will depend on who lives in your home and how much traffic the flooring gets.

 Homes with large families or pets should be cleaned several times a week or even daily depending on how dirty the floors get.